 - Avoid hospitals in West Africa where Ebola patients are being treated.

-- To protect yourself, your family, and your community from EVD transmission, immediately report to the nearest health facility if you develop symptoms indicative of EVD, including high fever, body aches, joint pain, vomiting, diarrhoea, or haemorrhaging.
+- To protect yourself, your family, and your community from EVD transmission, immediately report to the nearest health facility if you develop symptoms indicative of EVD, including high fever, body aches, joint pain, vomiting, diarrhea, or hemorrhaging.

 Healthcare workers who may be exposed to people with Ebola should follow these steps: